scil-vital/TrackToLearn/README.md

 You will need to provide fODFs, a seeding mask and a WM mask.
 The seeding mask **must** represent the interface of white matter and gray matter. _WM tracking is no longer supported._

 Agents used for tracking are constrained by their training regime.
-For example, the agents provided in `example_models` were trained on a volume with a resolution of ~1mm iso voxels and a step size of 0.75mm using fODFs of order 8, `descoteaux07` basis.
+For example, the agents provided in `models` were trained on a volume with a resolution of ~1mm iso voxels and a step size of 0.75mm using fODFs of order 8, `descoteaux07` basis.
 When tracking on arbitrary data, the step-size and fODF order and basis will be adjusted accordingly automatically (i.e resulting in a step size of 0.375mm on 0.5mm iso diffusion data). **However**, if using fODFs in the `tournier07` basis, you will need to set the `--sh_basis` argument accordingly.

 ## Training